rtrlib/handbook/source/usage.rst

 Usage of the RTRlib C Library
 *****************************

+The RTRlib is supported by most Linux distributions as well as Apple macOS.
+Before you start using or developing with RTRlib C library you have to prepare your OS environment by installing a recent release.

 .. _install:

 Installation
 ============

-The RTRlib is supported by most Linux distributions as well as Apple macOS.
+To install or build the RTRlib from source follow the steps described here.

 Debian Linux
 ------------